OctopusDeploy/blog/blog/2020-03/circleci-orbs/index.md

 ## Publishing an Orb

-For our team (and others) to use this orb, we'll need to publish it.
+To use this orb in multiple projects, we'll need to publish it.
 To do that, we'll need to install and configure the [CircleCI CLI](https://circleci.com/docs/2.0/orb-author-cli/#install-the-cli-for-the-first-time).

 Once that's done, we'll create a namespace for our organization.